Fast-oscillating random perturbations of Hamiltonian systems: Preliminaries

 where $c(x,y)$ is infinitely differentiable.
 Namely, $h(\tbx_{t/\e}^\e)$ converges weakly to the Markov process defined by the operator $(\mathcal L_c, D(\mathcal L_c))$ on the Reeb graph.
 Here, the subscript $c$ indicates that $\mathcal L_c$ depends on the choice of $c(x,y)$.
 If $c(x,y)=0$, then it is clear that $(\tbx_t^\e,\tbxi_t^\e)=(\bx_t^\e,\bxi_t^\e)$, and thus $\mathcal L=\mathcal L_c$.
 However, if $c(x,y)\not=0$, then we have an additional drift term in \eqref{eq:auxiliary}, and thus we need an additional drift term in the generator of the limiting process.
 While a precise definition of $(\mathcal L_c, D(\mathcal L_c))$ is deferred to later sections, we observe that the operators replacing $L_k$ depend on $c(x,y)$, and the domain $D(\mathcal L_c)$ as well as the linear subspace, denoted by $\mathcal D_{\mathcal L_c}$, chosen in Lemma~\ref{lem:martingale_problem} also vary for different $c(x,y)$.
 Therefore, in order to formulate general results, we consider $\mathcal D$, the set of continuous functions on $\mathbb G$ that are four-times continuously differentiable inside each edge and satisfy conditions (i) and (iii) in Definition~\ref{def:domain_original}, as well as a weaker form of condition (ii), namely, the limits $\lim_{h_k\to O_i} L_k f(h_k)$ exist but are not necessarily independent of the edge $I_k$.
 Note that $\mathcal D$ contains $\mathcal D_{\mathcal L_c}$ for all choices of $c(x,y)$.
 Define $\mathcal L_c$ on $\mathcal D$ by applying the differential operator ($L_k$ plus an additional drift corresponding to $c(x,y)$) on each edge separately, with the result not being necessarily continuous at the interior vertices.

-As mentioned before, we need to construct a family of auxiliary processes that, on the one hand, have a common invariant measure for all $\e>0$ and, on the other hand, are very close to the processes of interest.
+As mentioned before, we need to construct a family of auxiliary processes that, on the one hand, have a common invariant measure for all $\e>0$ and, on the other hand, are close to the processes of interest.
 The auxiliary process on $M$ can in fact be obtained by choosing a special $c(x,y)$ in \eqref{eq:auxiliary}.
 We denote this particular choice of $c(x,y)$ as $\Tilde c(x,y)$.
 Now we find $\Tilde c(x,y)$ such that $\lambda\times\mu$ is the invariant measure for the process with every $\e$, where $\lambda$ is the area measure w.r.t. $\omega$ and $\mu$ is the invariant measure for $\bxi_t^\e$ in $\mathbb T^m$.
+Let $\Tilde L^\e$ be the generator of the process $(\tbx_t^\e,\tbxi_t^\e)$: